 I received my electronic engineering degree from the University of Pisa, Italy, in 1991.
-I am a senior researcher at the ISTI-CNR institute (formerly CNUCE) in Pisa, Italy, where I have worked since 1989 in the field of wireless communications as a member of the Wireless Networking group.
+I am a senior researcher at the ISTI-CNR institute in Pisa, Italy, where I have worked since 1989 in the field of wireless communications as a member of the Wireless Networking group.

 My research interests include communications protocols, wireless communications, internet technology, simulation of communications systems and RSS-based indoor localisation.
 I co-authored more than sixty refereed scientific papers.

 I am interested in encouraging the use of free software licenses in the research community.

 I am the real-time software implementer and one of the inventors of the FODA/IBEA system for satellite communications, which has been patented in Italy.
 I wrote, alone or with others, many small and medium-sized free programs, most of which I have used in my research activity.

 I have taught computer science and operating systems courses at the Engineering and Computer science faculties of the University of Pisa.